supercollider/supercollider/README_WINDOWS.md

     cmake --build .
     start Supercollider.sln

-Another way of storing CMake command line arguments is creating a "toolchain" file.
+Another way of storing CMake command-line arguments is creating a "toolchain" file.
 This is the CMake suggested method.
 Please look up the CMake documentation if you require an advanced configuration, and are interested in this approach.